The Jamestown Inspection Department is comprised of the Building Inspector and the Secretary Clerk.

 Where can I build on my property?

 Every lot in the city limits should have permanent markers at each property corner.
 If these markers are not at the corners or if they cannot be found, you will be required to have them placed or replaced by a licensed land surveyor.
-For more information contact City Hall at (701) 252-5900.

 Where can I place a sign on my property?

 The City does not have a sign ordinance but does have some specific requirements relative to the sign placement.
 On a commercial or industrial lot, the support(s) for the sign face is required to be completely on private property and any part of the sign face cannot extend beyond the property line.
 No sign at any street intersection shall be taller than 3 feet within 20 feet in each direction to not obscure sight visibility for motorists to be able to see.
-Exceptions can be made to this requirement based on approval of the location by the Building Official and the Police Department.
+Exceptions can be made to this requirement based on approval of the location by the Building Inspector and the Police Department.

 What kind of building inspections will I need?